 the right for [name of your business] to terminate your homeworking arrangements on reasonable notice if, for example, your job changes and homeworking can no longer be accommodated by [name of your business] in light of these changes

-The right for [name of your business] to terminate your homeworking arrangements with immediate effect if your appraisal outcome, performance standards and or conduct result in us issuing you with a verbal or written warning under our performance management and/or disciplinary policy and procedure
+The right for [name of your business] to terminate your homeworking arrangements with immediate effect if your appraisal outcome, performance standards and /or conduct result in us issuing you with a verbal or written warning under our performance management and/or disciplinary policy and procedure

 the right for you to request the termination of the homeworking arrangements, which we will accommodate where we are reasonably able to do so, (this may depend, for example, on available workspace and other logistical arrangements being readily available.
 (You should address all such requests to [specify person].)